citp/privacy-policy-historical/f/fr/fra/fragrancenet.com.md

 The Company and the Service gathers personal information mainly to communicate with you and to process your orders, but also to help improve our products and customer service, to provide an enhanced and more personalized shopping experience and to inform you, and your gift and message recipients, of special offers and discounts from the FragranceNet.com, Inc. family of brands, Company Affiliates (as that term is defined below and in our [Terms of Use](https://www.fragrancenet.com/help/terms_of_use)) and selected third parties.

-For individuals in the European Union (“EU”), our processing (i.e. use) of your personal data is justified on the following legal bases:
+For individuals in the European Union ("EU"), our processing (i.e. use) of your personal data is justified on the following legal bases:

   * the processing is necessary to perform a contract with you or take steps to enter into a contract at your request.
   * the processing is necessary for us to comply with a relevant legal obligation.